What is CROHMIQ® brand fabric?

 What testing has been done on CROHMIQ?

-CROHMIQ FIBC have been successfully tested using the method described in IEC 61340-4-4 since 1995 by leading test laboratories, customers, and even competitors under a wide variety of test conditions.
+CROHMIQ FIBC have been successfully tested using the method described in IEC 61340-4-4 by leading test laboratories, customers, and even competitors under a wide variety of test conditions.
 TEXENE maintains a state of the art testing facility as part of its ongoing commitment to safety, research, and new product development.

 What is the CSC Program?